ease-crc/soma/README.md

 ## Further Information

-SOMA-related papers, releases, and some tools can be accessed on the [SOMA Project Website](https://ease-crc.github.io/soma/)
+SOMA-related papers, releases, metrics, and some tools can be accessed on the [SOMA Project Website](https://ease-crc.github.io/soma/)